celestewinterton/celestewinterton/README.md

 - AppAcademy (Jan - Jul 2022)
 - Formerly finance @ Intel

+Hoping to make a more meaningful impact in a more open system

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...